Simpson rallies to beat Finau in Phoenix Open playoff

 Finau made a big par save on the par-4 10th, holing a 25-footer to only lose one stroke after Simpson ran in a 5-footer for birdie and the lead.

 Finau pulled even with an 18-foot birdie putt on the par-3 12th, a day after Simpson aced the hole in a 64.
-Finau made a 9-foot birdie putt on the par-5 13th to increase the lead to two and made the advantage three with a par on the par-5 15th after Simpson drove into the water.
+Finau made a 9-foot birdie putt on the par-5 13th to take the lead and doubled the advantage with a par on the 15th after Simpson drove into the water.

 They each parred the the par-3 stadium 16th, with Finau wearing a Kobe Bryant jersey on the rowdy hole.
 The PGA Tour cut the pin position in a tribute to Bryant, using his two Lakers uniform numbers.
 The pin was placed 24 yards from the front edge and 8 yards from the left edge, putting it in the back left corner.
 The flag had an 8 one side and a 24 on the other, and the numbers also were painted into the grass in front of the green.

+“It’s always a fun week here in Phoenix,” Thomas said.
+“Somehow it gets crazier every year.”

+Bubba Watson and Nate Lashley also finished at 14 under.
+Watson closed with a 66, and Lashley shot 68.

 DIVOTS: Jon Rahm tied for ninth at 11 under after a 70.
-The former Arizona State player needed a victory to jump from No. 3 to No. 1 in the world. ...
+The former Arizona State player needed a victory to jump from No. 3 to No. 1 in the world.
+“Great, tee to green,” Rahm said.
+“Can’t make a putt to save my life.” ...
 Denny McCarthy holed a 38-footer on 16 to become the first player to birdie the hole in all four rounds since Luke Donald in 2003.
-McCarthy shot a 71 to tie for 59th at even par. ...
-Rickie Fowler, the winner last year, closed with a 69 to tie for 37th at 7 under.
+McCarthy shot a 71 to tie for 59th at even par.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports